tm-pe2/meta/README.md

 ## Task Management

-Task management done properly is important to the success of any project.
-In order to ensure successful teamwork and task management, the following guidelines are recommended:
+To track your work it is highly recommended to [create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) describing your task.
+This way there is an immutable history of what you've done.
+[Assign yourself to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users) to indicate to others your already working on it.

+Here are some tips on using issues to organize your work better:

 1. Split tasks into smaller, more manageable issues.
 [Use a task list to track these related issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists).
-2. Assign yourself to a task so other people know someone is working on it.
 3. Use the [project board](https://github.com/orgs/tm-pe2/projects/1) to track and organize tasks.
-4. Use a [pull request](https://help.github.com/articles/using-pull-requests/) to close an issue.
+4. Use a [pull request](https://help.github.com/articles/using-pull-requests/) to close an issue and tracks its code.
 5. Use labels to describe and organize issues.

 ## How to contribute code